tchigher/cosse/README.md

 #### Request

 Create your request by setting URL and channel timeout.
 The channel timeout is triggered after the provided amount of time and will close the channel after it is triggered.
-Note, the channel timeout is different from HttpUrlConnection's connect timeout which is a timeout triggered based on the length of time it takes to establish the connection.
+Note, the channel timeout is different from HttpUrlConnection's connect timeout which is a timeout based on the length of time it takes to establish the connection.

 ```
 //This sets the request with a channel timeout of 10 minutes